ygonzalez33/Geolocation-function/README.md

 * **fail_lookup:** a vector that contains the addresses that could not be located by **_all_** APIs

 ### Common questions:
 - What if my data frame has multiple countries, can I apply the geolocation function?
-Yes, but you must first split that data frame by country `country_list <- split(df, df$country)`, then you can use a loop such as `result_list <- lapply(country_list, two_point)`
+  - Yes, but you must first split that data frame by country `country_list <- split(df, df$country)`, then you can use a loop such as `result_list <- lapply(country_list, two_point)`
 - If my data frame made of multiple countries have different number of unique addresses and the sum surpass 550, will the function stop?
-No, think that as each country's addresses are being passed through the function it reset every time to zero for every case.
-So even of the sum of unique addrees surpass 550 it will not stop, but if one of the countries does have a value of over 550 then it will stop, so always make sure before applying
+  - No, think as each country's addresses are being passed through the function it resets every time to zero for every case.
+So even if the sum of unique addresses surpass 550 it will not stop, but if one of the countries does have a value of over 550 then it will stop, so always make sure before applying
 - The function suddenly stopped and none of the warning signs indicating the specific error appear, what happened?
-Please make sure your internet is stable, the unique addreeses that being passes to dot surpass 550, that the `country` values are in english or that the `filter_NA` is not set to FALSE
+  - Please make sure your internet is stable, the unique addresses that being passes to not surpass 550, that the `country` values are in english or that the `filter_NA` is not set to FALSE
 - Do all values need to be english in order for the question to work?
-No, only the `country` need to be in english, the `province, city or/and block` can be in other languages
+  - No, only the `country` need to be in english, the `province, city or/and block` can be in other languages

 > [!IMPORTANT]
 >* Before applying this function, please make sure you have created an API key from the following applications: [MapBox](https://www.mapbox.com/) and [TomTom](https://www.tomtom.com/en_gb/navigation/)